Next-Level-Learning/Self-Learning-Journey/SECURITY.md

-Thank you for helping me make this repository safe for everyone to use.
+Thank you for contributing to make this repository safe for everyone.

 ---